Julian Theobald: Formula Renault 3.5 Series

 After testing for Pons Racing at the end of 2006, Theobald made his Formula Renault 3.5 Series debut at Donington Park in September 2007, replacing Jaap van Lagen at Eurointernational.
 Competing in the final eight races of the season, he failed to score any points, taking a best race result of 18th at both Donington and the season finale in Barcelona.
 At the penultimate round of the season in Estoril, Theobald was joined in the team by his brother Johannes for a one-off appearance.

 Theobald made a return to the series in 2008, signing for British team Fortec Motorsport a few days before the opening round of the season at Monza.
 He completed the first four races of the season for the team at Monza and Spa-Francorchamps before being replaced by Fairuz Fauzy from the Monaco round onwards.

 Formula Two

-After missing the entire 2009 racing season, Theobald and his brother both took part in the FIA Formula Two Championship pre-event test held at Brands Hatch in July 2010, with Julian confirmed to take part in the Brands Hatch round of the 2010 season.
+After missing the entire 2009 racing season, Theobald and his brother both took part in the FIA Formula Two Championship pre-event test held at Brands Hatch in July 2010, with Theobald confirmed to take part in the Brands Hatch round of the 2010 season.